RiegerSven/descriptive-data-analyses/README.md

 Note that this app is in a very early stage.

-You need the following R packages:
+You need the following R packages (hopefully i did not forget one):

 ```